 Ah, Seattle.
 If you haven’t been yet, you really need to try it.
-In fact, a weekend in Seattle is a great way to get a taste of this amazing city.
+In fact, a weekend in Seattle is a great way to get a taste of this amazing city in the Pacific Northwest.

 I’m a native of Seattle and lived in the area for the first 29 years of my life, so I realize I’m a little biased, but let’s be honest…there aren’t a lot of spots in the U.S. that offer so much: modern city, amazing arts community, and great food, plus both water and snow-capped mountain views.